killitar/sky-cast/README.md

 - [Vite](https://vitejs.dev/): A fast build tool

-- [TailwindCSS](https://tailwindcss.com/): A CSS library for building UI
+- [TailwindCSS](https://tailwindcss.com/): A CSS framework for building UI

 - [Tauri](https://tauri.app/): A framework for building cross-platform desktop apps using HTML, JS, and CSS